If you could ask one question and have it answered with absolute wisdom and total knowledge, what would it be?

 Day after day, their supplies dwindled and the weather sapped their strength, draining them of their lust for knowledge.

-Then during the deepest depth of the almost endless Antarctic night, the ice encrusted eyes of the oracle’s cracked open.
-His hands trembled, triggering an avalanche.
-As he moved to wake, a deep blue fissure in the ice splintered like frozen lightning toward the camp.
+Then during the deepest depth of the almost endless Antarctic night, the ice encrusted eyes of the oracle cracked open.
+His hands trembled, triggering an avalanche and sending a deep blue fissure in the ice splintering like frozen lightning toward the camp.

 The musher looked up.